 Indeed, the tomb of Peter, one of the Christ's Apostles meaning in greek stone, is supposedly directly below the altar of the Basilica, and for this reason many Popes have decided to rest for eternity right next to.

-Main responsible for the total renovation of the building in 1500, in particular after a long period of abandon due to the Avignon Papacy that moved the Chair to France, Bramante gave to the new basilica a Renaissance style, and, inspired by the Pantheon, designed a circular dome at the center of a Greek cross structure supported by four pillars.
+Bramante was the man mainly responsible for Saint Peter's total renovation in the 1500s.
+He designed the historic basilica in the Renaissance style, and, inspired by the Pantheon, designed a circular dome at the center of a Greek cross structure supported by four pillars.

-The construction of the dome, later on redesigned by Michelangelo to provide an oval shape, will be carried out by one of his students, Jacopo Barozzi da Vignola and completed by Giacomo della Porta together with Domenico Fontana.
+The construction of the dome, later redesigned into an oval shape by Michelangelo, was carried out by one of his students, Jacopo Barozzi da Vignola and completed by Giacomo della Porta together with Domenico Fontana.

-Carlo Maderno, nephew of Domenico Fontana, and Bernini will then complete the construction of the facade, the embellishment of the inside of the Basilica and the construction of the Great, marking the transition to the baroque architecture, made of surprising dimensions, creativity and harmony.
+Carlo Maderno, nephew of Domenico Fontana, and Bernini will then complete the construction of the facade, the embellishment of the inside of the basilica and the construction of the Great Colonnade, marking the transition to the baroque architecture, made of surprising dimensions, creativity and harmony.

-The Dome is not the only landmark left by Michelangelo as the Pietà who sees his signature in the belt of the Virgin Mary, but also fascinating is the famous bronze canopy by Bernini above which rises the dome, called Cuppolone by the Romans.
+The Dome is not the only landmark left by Michelangelo.
+Within one of Saint Peter's chapels stands his famous Pietà who sees his signature in the belt of the Virgin Mary, but also fascinating is the famous bronze canopy by Bernini above which rises the dome, called Cuppolone by the Romans.